The Russell Brand Show prank calls: Support for Lesley Douglas

-A number of radio personalities employed by the BBC came out in support of Lesley Douglas, after her resignation.
+A number of radio personalities employed by the BBC came out in support of Lesley Douglas, following her resignation.
 Douglas was aware of the contents of the programme but had not heard them before they were broadcast.
 She sanctioned its broadcast with a single word email of "Yes" sent from her BlackBerry phone.
 Amongst her supporters were Chris Evans and Terry Wogan, both of whom worked for Radio 2 at the time, and Dame Liz Forgan, who called her one of the "outstanding broadcasters of her generation", and said that the BBC had "lost its wits".
 Mark Thompson said that because of her knowledge of the broadcast, she "had to shoulder some of the responsibility".

 Subsequent appearances by Brand and Ross

-Ross had been scheduled to host the 2008 British Comedy Awards for ITV during the period of his suspension from the BBC; however, on 31 October he stepped down.
+Ross had been scheduled to host the 2008 British Comedy Awards for ITV during the period of his suspension from the BBC; however, on 31 October, he stepped down.

 On 31 October, Brand left the country, saying that he had work to do in the United States, including television programmes and film collaborations with Judd Apatow and Helen Mirren.
 The second series of Brand's Channel 4 television show Russell Brand's Ponderland aired as normal on the previous evening, attracting one million viewers, the show's largest ever audience.
 A further 180,000 watched the show on the timeshift channel Channel 4 +1.
 The first series of Ponderland, aired in October 2007, had been watched by 840,000 viewers, including those watching Channel 4 +1.
 The channel reported that it had received 164 complaints from the public, many of these criticising the decision to broadcast the programme, rather than a reflection on the content, and the majority before the programme was transmitted; the show also attracted 212 emails and phone-calls of praise from fans and as such was the most praised programme screened on Channel 4 for that month.

 Brand continued to be on the front cover of PETA's "Vegetarian Starter Kit" booklet, despite protests to the organisation.
 PETA's director, Robbie LeBlanc, said that Brand, who had previously won PETA's "Sexiest Vegetarian Celebrity" contest twice, would remain on the cover "because Mr Sachs, who is also a PETA supporter, has accepted Mr Brand's apology, and that's good enough for us."

 Brand went on to win the British Comedy Award for Best Live Standup Performer.
 In his acceptance speech, Brand dedicated his award to Ross.